JustFixNYC/lhi-hp-action-spike/README.md

-This is an attempt to integrate with the [Law Help Interactive][LHI] endpoint that will allow us to submit XML data containing a user's HP Action information and obtain a PDF of the form.
+This is an attempt to integrate with the [Law Help Interactive][LHI] SOAP endpoint that will allow us to submit XML data containing a user's HP Action information and obtain a PDF of the form.

+Thankfully, the [zeep][] library makes it easy for us to integrate with LHI's SOAP service from Python.

 ## Quick start